fabiovinotti/BasicAudioPlayer/README.md

-# AudioElements
+# BasicAudioPlayer

-AudioElements is an audio library for iOS.

-As of now, it can help you:

-* Easily create AVAudioEngine-based audio players
-* Provide Now Playing Info and register for Remote Command Center actions in a simplified way
+BasicAudioPlayer is an easy to customize AVAudioEngine-based player.
+It implements all the basic functions an audio player should have, so you can focus on adding AVAudioEngineNodes and custom features.

 ## License